 Congratulations, you’ve decided to buy a home!
 Now what?
-Hi, my name is Katie and I will be your personal “real estate concierge.”
+Hi, we’re MK Home and we will be your personal “real estate concierge.”
 We will start by making sure you are ready to go with my simple checklist.

 You may find a home but want to know if it is possible to add a master bath, or a second floor laundry, or a family room addition.
 A good

 architect can walk through your potential home and address issues and possibilities.

 John is always willing to work with agents and buyers to point out options before the purchase, and wonderful to work with once you purchase!

 You will present the strongest offer if you are pre-approved for a loan.
 Your broker will be an important part of the entire purchasing process, start to finish, so you need to work with someone you trust.
 We highly recommend the following people.
 They are all excellent at what they do and are excellent communicators, which is very important in the entire process.

 Chase Bank, Senior Home Lending Advisor